Does Diesel Go Bad and How Long Does It Last?

 To make sure the diesel lasts in the drums:

-• Don’t let water pool on top of the drum: It will cause the drum to corrode, which can affect the fuel.
+• Don’t let water pool on top of the drum: It will cause the drum to corrode, affecting the fuel.

 • Keep the temperature consistent: I know this isn’t always possible, but fluctuations in temperature will cause condensation and water accumulation.
 You might consider an earth-sheltered building.